-- Monitor the burden of cancer in the United States. - Provide statistics on cancer incidence, and survival in the SEER coverage area, and mortality in the United States provided by CDC's National Center for Health Statistics.. - Monitor cancer incidence trends in geographic and demographic population groups, including diverse racial and ethnic groups. - Provide detailed information on trends in the extent of disease at diagnosis, therapy, and patient survival. - Provide data for research. - Promote studies measuring progress in cancer control and etiology. - Provide specialty training in epidemiology, biostatistics, surveillance research, tumor registry methodology, operations, and management. - Respond to public concerns and inquiries on cancer. - Develop new statistical methods, models, and software for the analysis and presentation of national and smallarea statistics.
+- Monitor the burden of cancer in the United States. - Provide statistics on cancer incidence, and survival in the SEER coverage area, and mortality in the United States provided by CDC's National Center for Health Statistics. - Monitor cancer incidence trends in geographic and demographic population groups, including diverse racial and ethnic groups. - Provide detailed information on trends in the extent of disease at diagnosis, therapy, and patient survival. - Provide data for research. - Promote studies measuring progress in cancer control and etiology. - Provide specialty training in epidemiology, biostatistics, surveillance research, tumor registry methodology, operations, and management. - Respond to public concerns and inquiries on cancer. - Develop new statistical methods, models, and software for the analysis and presentation of national and smallarea statistics.

 The SEER Program collects and publishes data on cancer incidence and survival from population-based cancer registries in 19 U.S. geographic areas.
 SEER registries provide complete coverage for metropolitan regions and special populations whose data are reported to their respective state registries funded by CDC's National Program of Cancer Registries.
+Information on more than 11 million in situ and invasive cancer cases is included in the SEER database, and more than 516,000 new cases are added each year within SEER coverage areas.